+(vector->list vector) procedure

+(vector->list vector start) procedure

+(vector->list vector start end) procedure

-(vector->list vector) procedure (list->vector list) procedure
+(list->vector list) procedure

-The vector->list procedure returns a newly allocated list of the objects contained in the elements of vector.
+The vector->list procedure returns a newly allocated list of the objects contained in the elements of vector between start and end.
 The list->vector procedure returns a newly created vector initialized to the elements of the list list.

 In both procedures, order is preserved.